-To fully understand this conundrum, here is a quick recap of how hair normally grows from the skin: It all starts at the root (aka a bulb under the surface of skin made of a bunch of protein cells), which is at the very bottom of the follicle.
+To fully understand this conundrum, here is a quick recap of how hair normally grows from the skin: It all starts at the root (aka a bulb under the surface of skin made of a bunch of hair follicle cells), which is at the very bottom of the follicle.
 Blood vessels feed the root with nutrients so that more cells are created.
 As the bulb is fed, hair forms and gets pushed up through the skin, passing an oil gland along the way to help the process run smoothly.

 The Technique: Waxing

 The first step in waxing, which is typically done in a salon or spa, is to slather hot wax onto the skin.
 Next, a piece of cloth is pressed and adhered over the wax.
 The hair removal tech then pulls off the piece of cloth, with the wax and hairs stuck to it.
-In a normal situation, waxing leaves the skin smooth and fuzz-frizz for four to six weeks.
+In a normal situation, waxing leaves the skin smooth and fuzz-free for four to six weeks.

 The HS Verdict: Waxing is a major no-go because it can exacerbate the HS and result in even more irritation and lesions, says Sejal Shah, M.D., a dermatologist who teaches at Mount Sinai St. Luke’s Roosevelt Hospital Center in New York City.
 Plus, it can put one at greater risk for infection because if it’s not done properly and the whole hair isn’t removed, a sharp fragmented hair can get trapped in the skin and leave an opening for bacteria to get inside.